martinring/thesis/src/4-Timing.md

 preconditions at design time, allowing for more readable specifications and speeding up the development process.
-Consider [#fig:configuration] again: to make the system usable as well as correct, one would have to, e.g. refine the specification (or the implementation) to exclude the transitions from states 1 and 2 to 3.
+Consider [#fig:configuration] again: to make the system usable as well as correct, one would have to e.g. refine the specification (or the implementation) to exclude the transitions from states 1 and 2 to 3.
 With self-verification, we can allow a more liberal specification or implementation and still remain safe, making the development process easier.

-Thus, in essence specification becomes easier and faster to write, and moreover we are liberated from having to prove everything *a priori*, and can instead adapt the proving strategy to the problem at hand.
+Thus, in essence specification becomes easier and faster to write, and moreover we are liberated from having to prove everything *a priori* and can instead adapt the proving strategy to the problem at hand.

 ## Case Study {#sec:case-study}

 In the following, we introduce a case study building loosely on Abrial [@Abrial].
 The case study is simple enough to be easily understood, yet complex enough to show the subtle effects of verification at different points in time.
-Note that this case study is stricly different from the
+Note that this case study is strictly different from the
 similar example in [#chap:specific] and must not be confused.

 ### Informal Description